chucktilbury/Simple/docs/notes.md

 * function -- No global objects can be defined in or by a function.
 Functions can create objects and return them through a return parameter.
     * local name definitions only
 * variable -- Denotes actual memory storage in a naming and object context.
+* alias -- Where one name is used to reference another name, normally this is introduced with the ``as`` keyword but the import also aliases names.
 * import -- Used to bring in data from another module into it's own mandatory name space so that the names can be accessed in the current module.

 The nodes that represent the syntax that is being parsed are stored in the hash table instead of a list.
 All of the names themselves are global but their scope could be limited by the scope operators.
 This allows error messages to be generated and simplifies the code.
 Note that in Simple, a name does not need to be defined before it is referenced.
 Any name that is in the current symbolic scope can be referenced.
 The dot operator acts much like a path operator (i.e. a '/' or a '\\' in winders) for a file system when specifying a specific name to access.